dayronjp/My-Portfolio/README.md

 **About this Project**

 ### This is my first personal portfolio, created using HTML and CSS.
 The main goal was to showcase my basic skills in web design and front-end development.
+⚠️ This is an early-stage portfolio created during my initial learning phase.
+For the current portfolio, see: https://new-portfolio-url

 **Technologies used:**